crabcamp/lexrank/README.rst

 lexrank.\ **LexRank**\ (*documents, stopwords=None, keep_numbers=False,
 keep_emails=False, include_new_words=True*)
-    Returns an object for ranking sentences using given *documents* (a sequence of lists of sentences).
+    Returns an object for summarizing texts using given corpus of *documents* (a sequence of lists of sentences).
+    **Parameters:**

+        *stopwords*: set of words to ignore.
+Default is None.

+        *keep_numbers*: when the parameter is set to *False*, any word containing a digit will be ignored

+        *keep_emails*: when *False*, emails in texts will not be taken into account.

+        *include_new_words*: when *False*, any word which is not present in the documents will be ignored.
+Otherwise its idf-score will be set to synthetic value :math: log(N_d + 1).

 References
 ----------